digiscot/digiscot-website/pages/mailing-list.md

 ---
-title: Subscribe to our bulletin
+title: Join our mailing list
 excerpt: Fill in the form below to subscribe to our fortnightly email bulletin.

 layout: page
-permalink: /about/bulletin/
+permalink: /mailing-list/
 ---

 <div>